 Bali is full of surprises and there are so many things to do that we can easily forget something.
-The island of Gods is so marvelous that we would need an endless holiday to see it all, unfortunately this is not the case of everyone so here are some suggestions of things you must do, you must see and you must eat in Bali.
+The island of Gods is so marvelous that you would need an endless holiday to see it all, unfortunately this is not the case of everyone so here are some suggestions of things you must do, you must see and you must eat in Bali.

-Those 25 points should be part of your Bali bucket list.
+The 25 points listed below should be part of your Bali bucket list.
 All the Bali must do’s and best things to do are in there, see what you prefer and enjoy reading!